meilluer/playground_infinity/README.md

 infinity for reddit but with enhancements

+THIS IS NOT AFFILIATED WITH ORIGINAL REPO, I AM VERY AMMATURE AT THIS STUFF SO USE AT YOUR OWN RISK

 key changes made-

 1.you can select to load images and gifs in comments based on network type or forever